Why Are Ping Eye 2 Irons Illegal?

 In conclusion, some Ping Eye 2 irons are considered illegal because they do not conform to the regulations set forth by the USGA.

-Specifically, certain Ping Eye 2 irons that were manufactured prior to April 1990 with a square or U-shaped grooves pattern are considered non-conforming.
+Specifically, Ping Eye 2 irons manufactured before April 1990 with a square or U-shaped grooves pattern are considered non-conforming.

 These non-conforming clubs can provide an advantage to the player, particularly in wet or rough conditions, by producing more spin on the ball.